kubernetes/website/v1.1/docs/admin/introduction.md

 ---
 title: "Kubernetes Cluster Admin Guide"
-section: guides
 ---

 The cluster admin guide is for anyone creating or administering a Kubernetes cluster.
-It assumes some familiarity with concepts in the [User Guide](../user-guide/README.html).
+It assumes some familiarity with concepts in the [User Guide](../user-guide/README).

-## Table of Contents

 {% include pagetoc.html %}

 ## Planning a cluster

 There are many different examples of how to setup a kubernetes cluster.
-Many of them are listed in this [matrix](../getting-started-guides/README.html).
+Many of them are listed in this [matrix](../getting-started-guides/README).
 We call each of the combinations in this matrix a *distro*.

 Before choosing a particular guide, here are some things to consider: